Find the 15 best beaches in Sydney, from quiet, family-friendly strips of sand to world-famous beaches with excellent facilities.

 The Cronulla Peninsula south of Sydney has no shortage of beautiful beaches, making it a popular weekend day trip destination for many Sydney-siders.

-Popular with surfers, North Cronulla Beach is a beautiful 400m long strip of sand facing Bate Bay.
-Swimming can be quite hazardous there due to the strong rips that are often present.
+Popular with surfers, North Cronulla Beach is a beautiful 400-metre strip of sand facing Bate Bay.
+Swimming can sometimes be a bit hazardous there due to the strong rips that are often present.

 However, the busier beach in the Cronulla area is South Cronulla Beach at Cronulla Park.
 It’s a family-friendly beach with usually calm water and good facilities nearby.